 Method #2: Apply Paint Stripper to the Latex Painted Surface

-If heat guns aren’t available in your toolbox, the next best option is to use a quality paint stripper.
+If heat guns aren’t available in your toolbox, the next best option is to use a wood paint stripper.
 It’s a product with a chemical substance that can break down latex paint over time.
 You may not know, but this material makes the dried paint easy to remove with a damp rag or sponge.

 Although it takes longer than the previous method, it doesn’t mean it’s not as effective.
 It should work fine as long as you don’t leave the paint on the surface for too long.